Embedding Images in Email: Best Practices

 Here are the recommendations from Mailchimp on email image sizes:

-Each email marketing tool has its own recommendations for what the best image size for emails is, so make sure to check and follow those.
+Each email marketing platfrom has its own recommendations for what the best image size for emails is, so make sure to check and follow those.

 What format should you use for embedded email images?